w84death/x86-assembly/bootsector/game3/README.md

 # Controls

-Arrow Keys: Rotate the fly to navigate the screen.
+Spacebar: Rotate the fly to navigate the screen.

 # Gameplay